ztyyLV/web-twain-docs/info/api/WebTwain_Viewer.md

  * Generate an independent CustomElement object.
  * @param element Specify the HTMLDivElement.
  * @param location Define where to place the custom element.
 The allowed values are "left" and "right", and the default value is "right".
- * @param bCover The default value is `false`, that is, the created CustomElement is displayed according to the set area.
+ * @param ifFull The default value is `false`, that is, the created CustomElement is displayed according to the set area.
 If set to true, the main viewer will be covered by the CustomElement.
  */
 createCustomElement(
     element: HTMLDivElement,
     location?: string,
-    bCover?: boolean
+    ifFull?: boolean
 ): CustomElement;

 interface CustomElement {